 3. Payment - full settlement of invoices is required within 3 working days of the sale.
 Payment for invoices not settled after 7 days, where the auctioneers deems it appropriate, will automatically be taken from the card details supplied to the “saleroom.com”.
-We are unable to accept cash or cheque.
+Cash – a single payment of up to £8,000 in cash is acceptable per sale, per person.
+Cheques must be supported by a bank card and goods cannot be removed until cheques have cleared.
 Card payments: Items paid for by debit or credit card in person using a pin number may be cleared immediately.
 Card payments buyer not present will only be accepted up to our floor limit and items will not be released for 7 working days and must be delivered to the card registered address.
-Items above our floor limit will need to be settled by bank transfer.
+Items above our floor limit will need to be settled by bank transfer or cheque.
 OVERSEAS BUYERS: although card details may have been taken for security when placing bids we require payment by bank transfer.

 SETTLEMENT OF ACCOUNTS: Please note invoice not settled within 14 days of the sale will be subject to interest charge at Lloyds TSB bank base rate plus 6%.

 4. Postage & Packing - we can recommend professional packing firms for any items which you are unable to collect.
 We do offer a post and packing service but are not professional packers and will require a disclaimer from buyers confirming that they will take responsibility for packaged items once they leave our premises.
 Over and above the postage fee we charge a minimum handling fee of £30 to post and pack and we have a set packing day 10 days after each sale.